dhaval641/BookShelf/README.md

 # BookShelf
 Book recommendation webapp.
-Moved to git from University server.
+Moved to GitHub from University server.
 Only Python Scripts were moved, due to the size of the data used for recommendation.